Pinghsuanlin/personalSite/projects/Clustering/Clustering.md

 ```
 * Or we use `caret::preProcess` to standardize the data

+* Note that **multiple variables measuring the same dimension should be replaced by the underlying factor or a representive variable**.
+We could run Factor Analysis or combine correlated variables into a single component based on Principal Component Analysis.

 ## 3.Compute similarity using a metric

 |   |Purpose | Categories|